Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Conclusion

 \section{Conclusion}

-In this paper we introduced Mobiprox.
-Compared to the existing solutions, our end-to-end framework enables dynamically adaptable, rather than static, approximation of mobile deep learning.
-Furthermore, Mobiprox works with arbitrary CNN architectures, even with networks not initially designed with approximation in mind.
+In this paper we introduced Mobiprox, to the best of our knowledge, the first end-to-end framework that enables dynamically adaptable, rather than static, approximation of mobile DL.
+Furthermore, Mobiprox works with arbitrary architectures, even with networks not initially designed with approximation in mind.
 To accomplishing this, we first implemented low-level support for approximate computing on mobile CPU and GPUs through compiler-level primitives.
 We then integrated the heterogeneous compilation infrastructure, the approximate configuration search framework, and our novel profiler into an Android-ready end-to-end approximate configuration search, selection, and compilation pipeline.
-We ran different deep learning architectures, such as MobileNet, AlexNet, VGG, and ResNet through the pipeline and in two different domains -- human activity recognition and computer vision -- demonstrated that Mobiprox identifies approximation configurations that enable a trade-off between inference accuracy and energy consumption.
-Finally, we implemented approximation adaptation strategies providing different means of dynamically selecting energy-preserving DL configurations while ensuring that the quality of the resulting classification is not hurt. \blue{Experiments with human activity and spoken keyword traces demonstrate that the adaptation strategies successfully accommodate varying context, reducing the system-wide energy usage by 15\% in both domains, while sacrificing only 2\% of the accuracy in the HAR domain, and leading to no loss of accuracy in the spoken keyword recognition domain.} With its general applicability \blue{to different NN architectures}, demonstrated energy savings, and the decoupling of the model approximation and the approximation adaptation strategies, Mobiprox represents a versatile tool for bringing efficient deep learning on mobile devices.
+We ran different deep learning architectures through the pipeline and demonstrated that Mobiprox identifies approximation configurations that enable a trade-off between inference accuracy and energy consumption.
+Finally, we implemented approximation adaptation strategies for dynamic selection of energy-preserving DL configurations while ensuring that the quality of the resulting classification is not hurt.
+Experiments in human activity and spoken keyword recognition domains demonstrate that the adaptation strategies successfully accommodate varying context, reducing the system-wide energy usage by 15\% in both domains, while sacrificing only 2\% of the accuracy in the HAR domain, and leading to no loss of accuracy in the spoken keyword recognition domain.